 Where biologics are being manufactured can be more important than how much revenue is being earned from them.
 Manufacturing is a core operation and is a fixed, long-term commitment to a community, an employment base, and a strategy.
 The success of a biomanufacturing enterprise, or biotech cluster, depends as much on its human capital as its fixed capital, and a critical mass of educated and skilled people is needed to establish a viable cluster.
 Funding alone isn’t enough.

-As part of BioPlan Associates’ nearly 30 years of evaluating and benchmarking the biopharmaceutical and life sciences industry, we are sponsoring the Top 1000 Global Biopharmaceutical Manufacturing Facilities Index.
-We track over 1,000 facilities worldwide with involvement in biopharmaceutical manufacture.
+As part of BioPlan Associates’ nearly 30 years of evaluating and benchmarking the biopharmaceutical and life sciences industry, we are sponsoring the Top 1000+ Global Biopharmaceutical Manufacturing Facilities Index.
+We track over 1,000+ facilities worldwide with involvement in biopharmaceutical manufacture.
+(We are constantly updating with new facilities.)
 This includes hundreds of facilities with commercial products, and many more operating at smaller scale to support clinical testing.
 These facilities account for well over $10 billion in equipment and consumable sales annually.

 Our analysis uses publicly available information amassed over decades.
 In addition, we have recruited dozens of participants to maintain and review the listing, through our Biotechnology Industry Council.
 Most uniquely, to keep the data up-to-date and accurate, we have implemented a ‘Wiki’ approach where the industry itself contributes public knowledge.
 Of course, before any updates occur, our Panel of Experts reviews proposed changes to ensure accuracy.

 Top 1000+ Biopharmaceutical Facilities Index also provides counts and indexed rankings of each company, as well as the regional ranking based on the sum of each facility Bio-Index.
 This allows a quantitative analysis of the strength not only of the biomanufacturers but of the regions and clusters, as well.